simgrid/simgrid/docs/source/Introduction.rst

 explored.
 In some sense, this mode tests your application for all possible platforms that you could imagine (and more).

-You just provide the application and its deployment (amount of processes and parameters), and the model-checker will literally explore all possible outcomes by testing all possible message
+You just provide the application and its deployment (number of processes and parameters), and the model-checker will literally explore all possible outcomes by testing all possible message
 interleavings: if at some point a given process can either receive the